1 Wholism, Integrative Health Care, and Decolonization: An Overview

 Most cultures in the world are grounded in a holistic worldview and way of being, particularly those who have been able to remain in touch with, or return to, their deep connection and ‘right relationship’ with all living things (Baskin, 2022; Dunn, 2019).
 Such a worldview supports collective wholeness, wellness, and healing.

 Healing involves an often ineffable process of returning to wholeness and optimal wellness, fostered when harmony, balance, and trust are present within ourselves and our environment (Berry, 2024; Quinn, 2019; Sadat Hoseini et al., 2023).
-Such holistic conditions activate a ‘healing response’ – a phenomenon increasingly validated by the field of psychoneuroimmunology (PNI) wherein such conditions are observed to promote enhanced overall physiological functioning and openness to mental, emotional, spiritual, and relational transformation (Jonas, 2018; Scott Barss, 2012).
+Such holistic conditions activate a ‘healing response’ – a phenomenon increasingly evident in the field of psychoneuroimmunology (PNI) wherein such conditions are observed to promote enhanced overall physiological functioning and openness to mental, emotional, spiritual, and relational transformation (Jonas, 2018; Scott Barss, 2012).
 Healing itself is defined as “a holistic, transformative process of repair and recovery in mind, body, and spirit resulting in positive change, finding meaning, and movement towards self-realization of wholeness, regardless of the presence or absence of disease.”
 (Samueli Institute in Sakallaris et al., 2015, p.40).

 Integrative Health Care (IHC)